 A Pioneering Effort of Economic Sustainability for Individuals with Disabilities

-Columbus Community Center’s “Hub of Opportunity” is an innovative transit-oriented, 200,000 square-foot commercial/residential development that will bring together a unique combination of community services, employment opportunities, and community living for individuals with disabilities.
+Columbus’ “Hub of Opportunity” is an innovative transit-oriented, 200,000 square-foot commercial/residential development that will bring together a unique combination of community services, workforce development opportunities, and community living for individuals with disabilities.
 The project is located at 3900 S. W. Temple adjacent to the UTA Meadowbrook TRAX station in South Salt Lake.
 This innovative project is a community-based, mixed-use development that provides opportunities for individuals with severe disabilities to be good neighbors, tenants, consumers, and taxpayers.
 Because this will be one of the first of its kind in the country, other communities will be looking at the project as an innovative, replicable model of community living.
+Columbus has secured $40 million in financing and donations towards this innovative $42 million project.
+Columbus is in the last phase of a major capital campaign looking to raise $2 million to finalize the Hub project.